 The high mercury levels in sediments, resulting from the Alcoa discharges that led to the Superfund site investigations, caused water quality concerns.
 However, the water quality in the area is good, and should not be negatively impacted by the proposed dredging and dredged material placement.
+Over the past fifteen years no sediment samples have shown mercury levels that exceed TCEQ water quality standards.
 While the Colorado River Diversion lowered the salinity in the eastern arm of the bay system, there will be some increase in the salinity in the bay system with the present project.
-The beneficial use of construction material to cap high-mercury-content sediments should reduce the probability that these sediments will impact water quality by being suspended in the water column.